Free German Youth: Establishment in 1946 in the Soviet Occupation Zone

 The FDJ had its origins in the months following the end of the Second World War and it was formally founded on 7 March 1946 under the leadership of a youthful Erich Honecker.
-The FDJ was initially developed by the communists as ostensibly a non-political, 'national' youth organisation, which would function in all four zones of occupied Germany.
-The FDJ was conceived to be a 'free' and 'democratic' united youth organisation, where young antifascists would cooperate in order to rebuild their homeland under the name of the 'Free German Youth' (Freie Deutsche Jugend).
+Initially developed as an ostensibly non-political national, youth organization, at first the FDJ functioned in all four zones of occupied Germany.
+Conceived as a 'free' and 'democratic' united youth organization, 'Free German Youth' comprised young antifascists who would cooperate in order to rebuild their homeland.
 The name of the organisation was inspired by the 'Free German Youth' movements formed by young German antifascists in Prague, Paris and London, before the Second World War.
 Talk of socialism or that the FDJ was to be disproportionately composed of German communists were absent from the FDJ's initial conception.